- Principle 7: Businesses should support a precautionary approach to environmental challenges;

 Chief executive officers who support the statement are prepared to set goals, develop and expand strategies and practices, and to publicly disclose emissions as part of their existing disclosure commitment within the UN Global Compact framework, via the Communication on Progress.

-For more information, see Caring for Climate Brochure, or visit the Global Compact website here, where you can find key documents, guidance materials and information on engagement opportunities.
-You can also view the Caring for Climate Work Plan 2010-2012.
+For more information, visit the Global Compact website here, where you can find key documents, guidance materials and information on engagement opportunities, for example, The Guide for Responsible Corporate Engagement in Climate Policy.

 Launched in July 2007, the CEO Water Mandate is a unique public-private initiative designed to assist companies in the development, implementation and disclosure of water sustainability policies and practices.